What is Electrode?

 An earlier version of an electrode was the electrophore which was used to study static electricity.
 It was invented by Johan Wilcke.
 To help you understand the concept in simple terms, an electrode is a point where the current enters and leaves the electrolyte.
 Notably, an electrode does not necessarily have to be metals.

-When studying electrodes, there are few things that we come across.
+When studying electrodes, there are a few things that we come across.
 The two common terms we hear is cathode and anode.
-Cathode is the current that leaves the electrodes or cathode is a result of reduction reaction taking place in an electrolyte mixture.
-Here electrons are released from the electrode and the solution around it is reduced.
-Whereas when the current enters during oxidation reaction it is known as the anode.
-As such, electrodes are vital components in electrochemical cells as they transport produced electrons from one half-cell to another, which results in the production of an electrical charge.
+The cathode is the current that leaves the electrodes or cathode is a result of reduction reaction taking place in an electrolyte mixture.
+Here electrons are released from the electrode and the surrounding solution is reduced.

 Types and Examples of Electrodes